-Ewan McGregor suggested to Ron Howard that he could do the sequence where the Carlamengo tells the cardinals about the Illuminati entirely without breaking it into several segments as felt that he could pull it off having known all of his lines there.
+Ewan McGregor suggested to Ron Howard that he could do the sequence where the Camerlengo tells the Cardinals about the Illuminati entirely without breaking it into several segments, as he felt that he could pull it off, having known all of his lines.
 Howard agreed to his suggestion and proceeded to film it.
-The take was very good, much to the applause of everyone that it was the only one shot and used in the final film.
+The take was very good, much to the applause of everyone, that it was the only shot taken, and used in the final film.

 When Langdon is in his office speaking with the Vatican employee, you can see a "Phillips Exeter Academy" flag on the wall.
 Phillips Exeter is the school where Angels & Demons author Dan Brown taught and once attended, located in New Hampshire, and where Langdon is written to have attended in the novels.

 Many of the sets were a combination of physical set pieces and green screens with the backgrounds to be digitally added later.
 This technique was used for scenes that the crew was unable to film at either due to the volume of tourists, or because the Church denied them permission.

 This movie became the first big-screen casualty of the Hollywood writer's strike in 2007, because Akiva Goldsman's script still needed work, and he was on strike with the Writers Guild of America.
 So, production of the movie had to be postponed.